tanisha10101/Tanisha10101/README.md

 # Hi there 👋, My name is Tanisha Bansal

-I'm a Second year Computer Science and Artificial Intelligence Undergraduate at IGDTUW.
+I'm a 3rd year Computer Science and Artificial Intelligence Undergraduate at IGDTUW.
 I have a keen interest in coding and designing.

 ## 💫 Liitle Bit More About Me